cap-js/docs/tools/cds-cli.md

 ```

 ::: tip Scale to one application instance only
-We recommend to only scale to _one_ app instance on SAP BTP Cloud Foundry, as then your request is guaranteed to hit this one instance.
+We recommend to only scale to a _single_ app instance on SAP BTP Cloud Foundry, as then your request is guaranteed to hit this one instance.
 If you scale out to more instances, only some of your requests will hit the instance that the debugger is connected to.
 This can result in 'missed breakpoints'.

 However, it's possible to [route a request to a specific instance](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html#surgical-routing), which is useful if you can't reduce the number of app instances.